dansteingart/pithy/README.md

 pithy has code on the left, and output on the right. all changes are saved, and the url is freely shareable. pithy has been tested against sophomores and juniors in chemical and mechanical engineering classes successfully since 2011.

 pithy is python for sharing plots and numerical output, among other things.
 It's really pretty cool, but you have to play with it for a bit to see why.
-Go to the [this site](https://www.notion.so/ceecnyc/pithy-f6f3546b84634327b7e623c9e1f3d767) to get a sense of what it can do, but have this taste:
+Go [here](https://www.notion.so/ceecnyc/pithy-f6f3546b84634327b7e623c9e1f3d767) to get a sense of what it can do, but have this taste:

 ![pithy_show](https://user-images.githubusercontent.com/152047/120088467-bd77db00-c0be-11eb-81ee-bb2410544fd5.gif)
 ## You might say

-pithy is just like [juptyer notebook](http://juptyer.org/), or the [adafruit learning system IDE](http://learn.adafruit.com/), or `<insert your favorite web ide here>`, and I'd be flattered.
+pithy is just like [juptyer notebook](http://juptyer.org/), or `<insert your favorite web ide here>`, and I'd be flattered.
 But it's got differences, and the best way to understand them is this:

 The incomparable [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz) made a couple of web page/wiki/blog/information engines that are awesome and (imho) radically under-appreciated.
 They are [jottit](https://www.jottit.com/) and [infogami](https://github.com/infogami/infogami).
 The beauty of these programs is the expansiveness of what they can do coupled with the minimal overhead of what you need to get something done.